 Prior to the availability of the 601A waiver, an immediate relative of a US Citizen spouse, who entered the US without inspection, had to leave the US, seek a waiver for their unlawful presence of more than 180 days, wait for the approval on the waiver, and then only have an opportunity to return to the US.
 This meant that often an intending immigrant in such a situation could be outside the US for months or more than a year.
 If their petition for a waiver was denied, they would face the possibility of being outside the US for 10 years.
 The risk of prolonged separation was a risk that most families did not want to or could withstand.
 The 601A waiver has been a game changer.
 Now an immediate relative (who entered the US with out inspection) of a US Citizen spouse can apply for the 601A waiver within the US.
 If they are able to secure its approval, they can then leave the US for a short time (few weeks) and return with an immigrant visa once they have completed a consular interview in their home country.
 There is much less uncertainty with the 601A waiver.

-- What does the 601 waiver cover and not cover?
+- where to buy priligy philippines What does the 601 waiver cover and not cover?

 The 601A waiver is a waiver (or pardon) of unlawful presence in the country for more than 180 days and beyond.
 So if John Doe (an immediate relative of a US Citizen spouse) entered the country without inspection and has unlawful presence of more than 180 days, securing a 601A waiver would allow him to get a waiver for his unlawful presence in the US.
 The 601A waiver however does not provide a waiver for criminal convictions, fraud, individuals with final deportation orders, or those who already have a consular interview scheduled.

-- The 601A waiver approval is not the end of the road for the intending immigrant.
+- go to site The 601A waiver approval is not the end of the road for the intending immigrant.